duckduckgo/zeroclickinfo-goodies/README.md

 ### Testing

-You MUST test your goodie via the goodie-test.pl script in the top level directory.
-We only can assure you that you didnt made anything wrong, if you do so.
-It can produce big overhead on our side, if you send us a pull request without testing with this script.
+**Please, please test your goodie via the goodie-test.pl script in the top level directory before making a pull request.
+We developed this script to make sure integration goes smoothly.**

 ```
 # Test a particular query.